ElektraInitiative/PermaplanT/doc/decisions/frontend_state_management.md

 ## Problem

 PermaplanT is a web application built with React that requires efficient and flexible state management.
-Inside a React application we can usually distinguish between three types of state.
+Inside a React application we can usually distinguish between three types of state:

-- Local Component State: Is the dropdown open or not, is the link active or not, and so on.
+1. Local Component State: Is the dropdown open or not, is the link active or not, and so on.

-- Global Application State (Synchronous): Local user preferences, Sidenav is open, UI state in a visual design app.
+2. Global Application State (Synchronous): Local user preferences, Sidenav is open, UI state in a visual design app.

-- Server State (Asynchronous): A network request is needed before any state can be derived.
+3. Server State (Asynchronous): A network request is needed before any state can be derived.

 ## Constraints